ayushmehraa/Kidney-Stone-Prediction/README.md

 pip install -r requirements.txt
 ```

-- Download the dataset (kidney_stone_dataset.csv) from the provided Kaggle link and place it inside the data directory.
+- Download the dataset (student_performance_dataset.csv) from the provided Kaggle link and place it inside the artifacts/data directory.

-- Adjust the configuration in config.py as needed, including hyperparameters and file paths.

 - Run the web application using:
 ```